jaycetde/stream-octet-frame/README.md

 All chunks recieved on the stream will be buffered until the full frame has been recieved, and then it will be emitted as a `frame` event

+Note - This is only designed to work with duplex streams like net.Socket.

 Note - The stream will automatically start to be consumed when using this method.

 ## Usage